THEOplayer/flutter-theoplayer-sdk/README.md

 - Cocoapods for iOS
 - npm for Web *

-*_the initial version of the SDK relying on a local copy of `THEOplayer.chromeless.js` (and additional modules), so adding it manually is required!_
+*_the initial version of the SDK relies on a local copy of `THEOplayer.chromeless.js` (and additional modules), so adding it manually is required!_

 In order to use one of these THEOplayer SDKs, it is necessary to obtain a valid THEOplayer license for that specific platform, i.e. HTML5, Android, and/or iOS.
 You can use your existing THEOplayer SDK license or request a